yyzhang/center_modeling/README.md

 Description:

-This folder contains the code used for constaining models, performing tests, and make plots in a manuscript.
+This folder contains the code used for constaining models, performing tests, and make plots in a manuscript (arXiv:1901.07119).
-Data are not included, but you can find some of them in Hollowood et al. 2018 and Giles et al. in prep.
+Data are not included, but you can find some of them in Hollowood et al. 2018 (arXiv:1808.06637) and Giles et al. in prep.

 Dependencies: